Pocket/proxy-server/README.md

     SENTRY_DSN=<secret>
     ADZERK_API_KEY=<secret>
     ```
-7. Start the application containers: `docker-compose up`.
+7. Start the application containers: `docker compose up`.
 8. Test that the application is running: http://localhost/pulse.
 It should return `{"pulse":"ok"}`.

 ## Tests